7 Must-Have Tips for a Dog-Friendly BBQ

 Karen Asp, edited by Samantha Meyers |

-National Grilling Month kicks off on July 1, and odds are you’re making plans to host some cookouts.
+It's almost Labor Day Weekend, which means there is a good chance you are having or going to a BBQ.
 But before your next party, make sure you are giving extra consideration to your four-legged friend.

 "It’s easy for dogs to quickly access food and other items that could be dangerous to them,” says Kiko Bracker, D.V.M., director of emergency and critical care at Angell Animal Medical Center in Boston.
 For instance, Bracker recalls a dog who needed emergency surgery after he ingested enough gravel to fill his stomach.
 Gravel alone may not be appealing, but drippings from the grill had splashed onto the rocks, tempting the dog.
 The hospital also receives numerous cases every summer of dogs who consume corncob holders and barbecue skewers.

 7 ways to ensure everyone has a great time at your next cookout!

 1. Consider your Menu.

 Because skewers pose a threat, Bracker recommends not using them.
 Be aware, too, that bones and corncobs can be life-threatening.
 "If they’re not digested, they can pass through to the small intestines, resulting in small bowel obstruction, which can become fatal without emergency veterinary care,” he says.
 If you do serve these items, place corncobs and bones in a garbage can that’s out of a dog’s reach.
 Peach pits, foil, plastic wrap, and cotton string used to bind roasts can also cause issues, so keep them away from your dog.
 If you want to treat your dog to a piece of meat, make sure it doesn’t contain bones and isn’t so hot that it burns your dog’s mouth.

 2. Dog-Friendly Foods.